svanderbleek/twpgtwp/README.md

 * Algorithmic communication with extraterrestrial intelligence
 * An Algorithmic Approach to Communication Reduction in Parallel Graph Algorithms
 * Abstraction/Representation Theory for heterotic physical computing
+* When does a physical system compute?
+* A formal specification of a programming language: design of Pit
+* The essence of Bluespec: a core language for rule-based hardware design
+* From UNCOL to ANDF: Progress in standard intermediate languages
+* Technical overview of the common language runtime
+* A Virtual Machine Generator for Heterogeneous Smart Spaces
+* Process migration and transactions using a novel intermediate language
+* The reflective nitrO abstract machine
+* Semantic foundations of intermediate program representations
+* Bytecodes meet combinators: invokedynamic on the JVM
+* A survey of adaptive optimization in virtual machines
+* MetaPRL–a modular logical environment
+* Formal compiler construction in a logical framework

 ## Binary Analysis